CombeanJavaBeans for Combinatorial Optimization |

 hosted at |

-Mission Statement: Combean is a Java framework for combinatorial structures like graphs or linear programs and optimization algorithms working with these structures.
+Mission Statement of Combean: Combean is a Java framework (including some Groovy code) for combinatorial structures like graphs or linear programs and optimization algorithms working with these structures.
 The objective of Combean is to integrate existing proven optimization packages as well as new implementations through a set of lean Java interfaces.
 Using a JavaBeans-based configuration mechanism, solvers for real-world optimization problems can be generated by plugging together the best-performing components.
 Combean as 'glue' between optimization packages leads to more interoperable, adaptable and flexible solutions.

 You shall find Combean useful if you want to achieve one of the following objectives:

-Keywords: Combean, swIMP, Java, Combinatorial Optimization, Interfaces, Framework, Graph Theory, Linear Programming, LP, Integer Programming, IP, Operations Research, Open Source.
+Keywords: Combean, swIMP, Java, Groovy, Combinatorial Optimization, Interfaces, Framework, Graph Theory, Linear Programming, LP, Integer Programming, IP, MIP, Operations Research, Mathematical Modelling Language, Open Source.

 One main contribution of Combean is a set of interfaces for combinatorial data structures, like various kinds of graphs, and optimization algorithms, like shortest paths, flows or linear programming.
 The classes in Combean collaborate only through these interfaces such that the actual implementation can be easily exchanged.